chavacava/course-intro-go/web/go_proverbs/all/exercises.md

 Fix the program to print proverbs in the right order

 ## 2
-Make the output more web-friendly by genrating HTML code with web links for each proverb.
+Make the output more web-friendly by generating HTML code with web links for each proverb.
 For example, the line

 > `#2	Concurrency is not parallelism.`